 1. By Measurement Capability

-• Single-Channel Systems: These systems monitor a single precise value in real time, making them perfect for simple tasks.
+- Single-Channel Systems: These systems monitor a single precise value in real time, making them ideal for simple tasks.

-• Multi-Channel Systems: These telemetric systems allow multiple readings, including fuel consumption, speed, and engine health, simultaneously.
+- Multi-Channel Systems: These telemetry systems allow multiple readings, including fuel consumption, speed, and engine health, to be collected simultaneously.

-• Wired vs. Wireless Systems: Wired systems use cables or fibre optics for connection, whereas wireless systems use radio, GSM, or a GPRS modem.
+- Wired vs. Wireless Systems: Wired systems use cables or fiber-optic connections, whereas wireless systems use radio, GSM, or GPRS modems.
 Though wireless systems are more flexible, you may have signal issues.

 2. Core Functional Types of Fleet Telemetry

-• GPS-Based Localisation Systems: These systems track vehicles in real time and capture live location information, thus allowing historical route playback.
+- GPS-Based Localization Systems: These systems track vehicles in real time and capture live location data, enabling historical route playback.

-• Remote Vehicle Management: A vehicle becomes a control centre, offering enhanced safety and supervision for a smarter, more connected driving experience.
+- Remote Vehicle Management: A vehicle becomes a control center, offering enhanced safety and supervision for a smarter, more connected driving experience.

-• Inter-Vehicle Communication allows direct communication between fleet vehicles in real-time to facilitate coordination.
+- Inter-Vehicle Communication enables direct communication between fleet vehicles in real time to facilitate coordination.

-• Data Collection and Reporting Systems: This system gathers fuel consumption, diagnostic, and mileage information to maximise fleet efficiency.
+- Data Collection and Reporting Systems: This system gathers fuel consumption, diagnostic, and mileage information to maximize fleet efficiency.

-• Accelerometer-Based Systems: These systems monitor driving activity with a smartphone and detect aggressive driving behaviours, such as hard braking and rapid acceleration, for safety.
+- Accelerometer-Based Systems: These systems monitor driving activity using a smartphone and detect aggressive driving behaviors, such as hard braking and rapid acceleration, to improve safety.

-• Geofencing (Geosphere Monitoring): As a security and compliance tool, traffic management systems identify when vehicles leave or enter pre-defined virtual geographic regions.
+- Geofencing (Geosphere Monitoring): As a security and compliance tool, traffic management systems detect when vehicles enter or exit predefined virtual geographic regions.

-• SENTGEO System: This system checks drivers’ working time and sends tachograph data for food production transporters that operate transport to the EU or EFTA states.
+- SENTGEO System: This system checks drivers’ working time and sends tachograph data for food production transporters operating in the EU or EFTA states.

-• E-Call System: Automatically calls for help to emergency (ambulance or police) in the event of an accident and transmits location and vehicle status.
+- E-Call System: Automatically calls for emergency help (ambulance or police) in the event of an accident and transmits location and vehicle status.

 Best Practices for Data Transmission in Automotive Telemetry